| Gogebic Community College: A

 skiers, the college, the local community and

+the sport.”
 In the last couple years Andresen has

 coached the community Gogebic Ski Club.
 He